We partner with community feeding programs who put the food we distribute into the hands of the people who need it most.

 We help them bridge the gap between community need and their limited resources.

 With monetary donations, we buy and transport truckloads of produce from all across the country so that our partners can have the freshest food available.

 Food safety is important to us.

 We make regular visits to our partner agencies to make sure they are storing food safely and giving it out to those who need it most.
 Agencies are required to be trained and certified in food safety.

 - Our partner agencies have access to fresh produce year-round, providing a greater selection of food to those in need.

 Education and Resources

 - We coach agencies in ways to improve procedures and feed more people.

 - We provide access to current information on the Good Samaritan Law, USDA policies and food safety.

-- Partner agencies have the opportunity to learn about new tools, improve operations, and network at our annual agency conference.
+- Partner agencies have the opportunity to learn about new tools, improve operations, and network at regional and local learning events.